-- there are at least three separate environments covering: - development; - o testing; and - o production. - information flow between the environments is strictly limited according to a defined and documented policy, with access granted only to system users with a clear business requirement; - new development and modifications only take place in the development environment; - write access to the authoritative source for the software (source libraries & production environment) is disabled.
+- there are at least three separate environments covering: - development; - testing; and - production. - information flow between the environments is strictly limited according to a defined and documented change policy, with access granted only to system users with a clear business requirement; - new development and modifications only take place in the development environment; and - write access to the authoritative source for the software (source libraries & production environment) is disabled.